salesforce/TransmogrifAI/local/README.md

 ## Performance Results

-Below is an example of measured scoring performance on 6m records with 10 fields and 12 transformations applied.
+Below is an example of measured scoring performance on a sample with 10 fields and 12 transformations applied.
 Executed on MacBook Pro i7 3.5Ghz in a single thread.
 ```
-Scored 6,000,000 records in 710s
+Scored 6,000,000 records in 202s
-Average time per record: 0.105ms
+Average time per record: 0.0336ms
 ```